UKDynasty/erin-symfony/README.md

 - `app:createdraft year` creates a draft (must be done before running `app:syncassetsdata` for the first time)
 - `app:setdraftorder year` sets the draft order for a draft

+### Live scoring commands

+- `app:sync-schedule` - updates schedule from MFL, creates matchups for current season (run once)
+- `app:sync-live-scoring` - updates live scoring from MFL from the liveScoring endpoint, run once every 5 mins on cron
+- `app:sync-weekly-results` - to be run once per day late in the evening, sets matchups as complete

 ## Notes

 ### Draft creation/maintenance